Email: email@example.com | Office Phone: (207) 786-6350

 2016 also marked the first time the Bobcats have qualified for the NESCAC Championships in back-to-back years and their four NESCAC victories were the most for the program since 2002 when they won five NESCAC games.

 Since taking over the reins of the Bobcats’ program, Ryder has instilled a new culture of dedication in the team.
 In 2015, she led the Bobcats to the NESCAC Tournament for the first time since 2010.
-Bates also picked up their most victories in a single season since 2005.
+Bates also picked up its most victories in a single season since 2005.
 One of the Bobcats' biggest wins in 2015 was a 1-0 victory over previously undefeated and ninth ranked Babson.

 In 2014, the team had two players named to the NFHCA Division III All-Region Team.